Burciny/3PT_evolution/README.md

 data/

-Intermediate data produced and used for the final analysis/visualization in the scripts under scripts/manuscript/ folder
+Intermediate data which were produced and used for the final analysis/visualization in the scripts under the 'scripts/manuscript/' folder.

 scripts/functions

-Functions to create intermediate data from the population data (under the folder Sample_alignment/) and to calculate all statistics presented in the paper.
+Functions to create intermediate data from the population data (located under the 'Sample_alignment/' folder) and to calculate all the statistics presented in the paper.